 You should cite sources properly.
 It always depends on the type of academic writing style one uses.
 While you can decide on this, scholars recommend sticking to the writing style recommended by your project supervisor.

 Your choice of language equally matters when it comes to writing scientific.
 Use the right scientific phrases when citing sources and also when inferring sources of information or data.

 - Clarity is pivotal

-From scientific paper introduction, body to conclusion, coherence and cohesion in sentences and arguments is crucial.
+From the scientific paper introduction, body to a conclusion, coherence and cohesion in sentences and arguments is crucial.
 Always use Grammarly properly and select words carefully when crafting science research papers.